 Custom interactions track user engagement with your ad (for example, how many times a user clicked a button or rolled their mouse over a section).
-Custom interactions must be coded in the files of you ad so they are scanned by the system automatically when the Workspace is uploaded into Sizmek Ad Suite (SAS).
+Custom interactions must be coded in the files of you ad so they are scanned by the system automatically when the workspace is uploaded into Amazon Ad Server (AAS).

 Each custom interaction can be reported up to ten times per impression.
 For example, if you have an ad with three custom interactions, each interaction can be reported a maximum of ten times, for a maximum of 30 times for that impression.

 Click-through: Used to measure clicks and navigate to an external URL when clicked.
 You can define the click-through URL settings to determine, for example, which URL opens and the position of the window.

 Example: Some agencies use custom interactions to track their click-throughs rather than simply using the default click-through.
 They can set up a custom interaction called mainLink to click-through to their landing page.
 The interaction in turn is set up as a custom interaction in the creative.
 This enables them not only to track click-throughs that are counted uniquely, but also the actual interaction mainLink as a custom interaction that is counted each time a user triggers it.

 Important: If a creative was built to include a custom interaction, during the campaign trafficking process a user will need to toggle to Interactions within the Click-through & Events spreadsheet in order to implement the click-through URL for the specified custom interaction.

 User Action: Used to track different user action events, such as clicking buttons, interacting with part of an ad, and rolling over part of an ad.
 You can define URLs that are called once a User Action is triggered.
 Clicks refer to clicking buttons, not navigating to an external URL.
 These two actions are measured differently in AAS reports.